phamdung2209/snap-next/README.md

 -   👌 Global state management with Next-Auth
 -   🐞 Error handling both on the server and on the client
 -   ⭐ At the end Deployment like a pro for FREE!
--   ⏳ And much more!
+-   ⏳ And much more!!

 ### Setup .env file